 Instructions

-• In a medium saucepan, combine all the ingredients except the chocolate over medium-low heat.
-Cook, stirring continuously, for about 5 minutes, until a temperature of 130F is reached.
+• In a medium saucepan, combine the coconut, sugar, egg whites, salt, and vanilla over medium-low heat.
+Cook, stirring continuously, for about 5 minutes, until the mixture reaches 130°F on a candy thermometer or instant-read thermometer.
 Note that the mixture will seem very dry at first, but will moisten as it cooks.

-• Using a medium cookie scoop (size 40 1.5T), scoop the coconut mixture into mounds on the baking sheet.
-Shape the mounds if desired****.
+• Using a medium (1.5 tablespoon/#40) cookie scoop, scoop the coconut mixture into mounds on the prepared baking sheet.

-• Bake for 15-20***** minutes, on the center rack of the oven, until golden brown on the edges.
+• Bake on the center rack of the oven for 15-20 minutes or until golden brown on the edges.
 I prefer the 20 minute mark personally, which gives a thoroughly crisp exterior, but still with a moist interior.

 • Remove the tray from the oven and cool the macaroons completely on a wire rack.